JesseTNRoberts/SP25-CSC4220/undergradproject.md

 The purpose of this project is to experience the process of customer goal understanding, investigation and development using data, and communication of the results to non-technical stakeholders.

 Given this goal, the project will be graded accordingly.
-For instance, a project that identifies th
+For instance, a project that identifies an appropriate set of questions and predictions and addresses these in an appropriate and statistically sound manner with proper investigation will be graded very favorably.
+A project that trains an interesting model without addressing the customer's questions or goals will not.

+To get maximum credit address the customer's goals significantly and in a sound manner, contain those results in a notebook that is well organized and documented, and communicate these results in written and verbal form effectively.

+## Due Date

+The project is due on April 27th with presentations on the 28th and 30th.